sebastianczech/iac-tld-devops/NOTES.md

 On the lecture I want to focus on 3 things:
 - describe test pyramid
 - explain what test later development is
-- show practical examples using me code available on my GitHub profile
+- and show practical examples using me code available on my GitHub profile

 ## Test Pyramid

 In software development there are known and used tests pyramid similar to that which I present on the picture.
 In that approach we have a lot of unit tests, then smaller amount of contract tests, integration tests and at the top - few end to end tests.

+What is the purpose of each type of tests ?
+Unit tests verify individual resources and configurations for expected values.
+They answer for question: “Does my configuration or plan contain the correct metadata?”
+Contract tests check that a configuration using a Terraform module passes properly formatted inputs.
+They answer for question: “Does the expected input to the module match what I think I should pass to it?"
+Integration tests check that a configuration using a Terraform module passes properly formatted inputs.
+They answer for question: “Does this module or configuration create the resources successfully?”
+End to end tests are checking whole infrastructure.
+They answer the question, “Can someone use the infrastructure system successfully?”

 Why this approach is the best for IaC ?
 Deploying infrastructure is time consuming, it's not so fast as unit tests or integration test in software development.
 As higher in test pyramid we are, then the cost (time and money) is higher.

+As we know what types of tests we can have then next question is when to do tests ?

 https://www.hashicorp.com/blog/testing-hashicorp-terraform